 We require at least six weeks' notice when booking a tour.
 This will help us to ensure that there are enough staff available to help out on the day.

 To enquire about a tour for your group, please email email@example.com.

 We offer regular audio-described tours of our exhibitions throughout the year, as well as tours for visitors who are hard of hearing, where a portable hearing loop is made available.

 These tours are promoted in our 'What's On' brochure and also on our Events page.
 These tours are free of charge.

 Please contact Beverley Casebow, Learning and Outreach Officer if you would like more information.
 We are also happy to tailor a visit for your group where possible.

 We offer a regular programme of free workshops and tours for people who are interested in finding out more about the Library.
 These include:

 - Discovering family history

-- Maps for local and family history
+- Maps for family history

 Depending on staff and room availability, we may be able to offer a group booking for these sessions and to adapt the content to suit your needs.
 Please contact us at least six weeks in advance if you wish to discuss this option.